 Rotation and scaling can be done by linear matrix operations in three-space.
-Translation and perspective transformations do not have a three dimensional matrix representation.
+But translation and perspective transformations (3D to 2D) do not have a three dimensional matrix representation.
 By going from three dimensions to four dimensional homogeneous coordinates, all four of the basic operations, rotation, scaling, translation and perspective projection, can be represented using the formalism of matrix multiplication.